github/pagerduty-incident-webhooks/README.md

 # PagerDuty Incident Webhooks

 This fires a webhook of incident data for each triggered incident PagerDuty in your account.
-Ideally, you'd point this at another tiny app that processes the events and does your bidding with them - ships them to campfire, APN, whatever.
+Ideally, you'd point this at another tiny app that processes the events and does your bidding with them - ships them to campfire, APN, a tiny sinatra app that pipes incidents to `say`...go nuts.

 Re-triggered incidents will cause an additional webhook to be sent for the same incident.
 Make sure your endpoint is okay with this.